talsan/ishares/README.md

-# Data-Pipeline: iShares ETF holdings
-### Contents
-1. Overview
-2. Features
-3. ETL Process Examples
-4. Interactive Data Access
+Scrape, Store, and Query iShares ETF holding files (from 2006 to present)
 ## Process Overview
-1. ETL: Collect a full monthly history (back to 2006) of ETF holdings from iShares.com, for every ETF in the iShares product line
+1. Data Pipeline: Download a full monthly history of ETF holdings from iShares.com, for every ETF in the iShares product line.
+[Full list of ETFs here.](https://github.com/talsan/ishares/blob/master/ishares/data/ishares-etf-index.csv)
-2. Access: Persist data in S3 for direct access, and/or Athena for querying facilities
+2. Data Access: Persist data in S3 for direct access, and/or Athena for querying facilities.
+[Examples here.](https://github.com/talsan/ishares#example-usage)

-### Features & Options
+## Features & Options
 #### Event-driven design:
-- `etf_downloader.py` - a self-contained event for a given ticker & date
+- [`etf_downloader.py`](https://github.com/talsan/ishares#etf_downloaderpy) - a self-contained event for a given ticker & date
-- `batch_etf_downloader.py` - a batch process that queues-and-invokes a series of etf-downloaders
+- [`batch_etf_downloader.py`](https://github.com/talsan/ishares#batch_etf_downloaderpy)  - a batch process that queues-and-invokes a series of etf-downloaders (i.e. ticker-date combinations).
+The batch process can be run at any time and any frequency to keep etf holdings up to date.
 #### AWS Integration:
-- Option to output locally or to S3
+- Option to run process using local directories or S3 (via `outputpath` parameter)
-- If S3, Athena DDLs (`athenadll.sql`) are available for Table Creation, and simple boto3 wrappers (`athena_helpers`) for SQL Querying.
+- If S3, an Athena ddl (`athenadll.sql`) is available for Table Creation, and simple boto3 wrappers (`ishares.utils.athena_helpers`) for SQL Querying.
-#### Careful Scraping
+#### Gentle Scraping
-- Randomized sleep-between-request parameters configurable in `config.py`
+- Randomized sleep time after requests (lower/upper bound is configurable in `config.py`)
-- Randomized user-agents configurable in `config.py`
+- Randomized user-agents in request headers (configurable in `config.py`)

-### Extract-Transform-Load (from iShares.com)
+## Data Pipeline Details
 ##### `etf_downloader.py`
 self-contained script (and module) to process a single etf holding date
 ##### Inputs: